aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 We will refer to the new computer language developed in the present work and described in the following pages with the name: "Deixiscript".
 The name is a protmonteau of the words: Deixis (a linguistic concept related to indexicality and indirect references) and Script (because this system is mainly intended as a scripting language).
 The term "Deixis" is used here, perhaps in a slightly inaccurate fashion, to refer to the more general concept of indirect references in language, and not to the more specific idea of deictic words (personal pronouns, temporal and spatial adverbs).

-As we have seen in the previous sections, envisioning a naturalistic programming system involves in part the description of a "programmatic semantics" @verbsAsFuncs, or mapping between the constructs of natural language and the constructs of one or more programming languages.
+As we have seen in the previous sections, envisioning a naturalistic programming system involves in part the description of a "programmatic semantics" /* @verbsasfuncs */, or mapping between the constructs of natural language and the constructs of one or more programming languages.

 We propose the following set of linguistic abstractions as the basic building blocks for our naturalistic system: noun phrases, simple sentences, definitions (a priori knowledge), laws (a posteriori knowledge), the question/command distinction and the possibility to negate noun phrases or sentences.
 In the following section we will present each of these abstractions and discuss their proposed application to the domain of programming.